 Types of Works or Concepts That Are Opposites of a Mosaic

-- A Monochrome Canvas: A painting filled with a single color or simple background.
+A Blank Canvas: A painting that is primarily made up of a single color background.

-- A Monolithic Structure: Entirely made from a single stone or material.
+A Single-Block Structure: Constructed completely with a 1-piece stone or material.

 How to Identify the Opposite of a Mosaic in Art and Language